omarMahmood05/Techops-College-Management-System/readme.md

 # What Can Be Done Using This Project
 This project has a 3-level hierarchical login for Admin, Faculty, and Student.

+# How to start this application
+**To start the application, make sure you have Python and Django installed on your computer.**

+There are two ways to install this application on your local machine: through Git and GitHub

+If you don't have Git installed on your PC, just click on the button labeled as ***Code*** on the top and click download as zip.
+After downloading, extract the file and click on ***Start App***.
+This will open a command prompt terminal and a chrome browser with localhost running and start the server.

+If you have Git installed type `git clone https://github.com/omarMahmood05/Techops-College-Management-System.git`

+And after the project is cloned, open ***Start App***.
+This will open a command prompt terminal and a chrome browser with localhost running and start the server.

 # Homepage